GuoxianSong/Shadow-aware-portrait-relight/README.md

 # PortraitRelight
+[The code is also under undergoing intellectual property processing]

-### ~~We public our implementation in lib~~.
-[The code is under undergoing intellectual property processing, and will come out later.
-For dear reviwers, you can still find our code in supplemetry files(in previous submission).]
+### We public our implementation in lib.
+[The code is also under undergoing intellectual property processing]

 lib/dataset: dataset files we used in training